 Melanie Walker receives a dead and very maggot-filled partridge in a pear tree on the first day of Christmas–and there are 11 days left worth of gifts, according to the Christmas carol.
 She must contend with the growing assortment of gross presents as she tries to woo her next door neighbor, but he may not be worth the effort.

 “Bound to be Bones.”
-Starward Shadows Quarterly, December 2021 (not yet published)
+Starward Shadows Quarterly, December 2021 (available online)

 Liss would do anything for her best friend, Ezra–including helping her to break into Ben Franklin’s privy pit on Independence Day to find mysterious bones that Ezra is sure have been left by those who excavated the pit decades ago.
 Ezra goes radio silence, though, after descending into the hole, and Liss works up the courage to find her and makes a grim discovery in the process.